paritytech/substrate/srml/contract/COMPLEXITY.md

 3. Loading `input_data` buffer from the sandbox memory.
 4. Invoking `call` executive function.

 Loading of `callee` and `value` buffers should be charged.
-This is because the sizes of buffers are specified by the calling code, even though marshalled representations are essentially of constant size.
+This is because the sizes of buffers are specified by the calling code, even though marshaled representations are, essentially, of constant size.
 This can be fixed by assigning an upper bound for sizes of `AccountId` and `Balance`.

 Loading `input_data` should be charged in any case.